-Visitors to the manor today can sit in the Tudor Great Hall surrounded by history - this is one of the original elements of the manor and was the heart of the house that Lawrence Washington built and lived in with his wife and eleven children.
-It appears today much as it would have done when it was completed in the mid sixteenth century and Tudor furnishings fill the room.
+Visitors to the manor today can sit in the Tudor Great Hall surrounded by history - it appears today much as it would have done when it was completed in the mid sixteenth century and Tudor furnishings fill the room.

-The manor gardens, designed by Sir Reginald Blomfield, and the Buttery cafe will also be open to explore after or before your tour, along with our exhibition on the life of George Washington.
+The manor gardens, designed by Sir Reginald Blomfield, and the Buttery cafe will also be open to explore before or after your tour, along with our exhibition on the life of George Washington.